Bartholomew Name Meaning: Origins and Significance

 The Bartholomew surname is most commonly found in English-speaking countries, particularly in the United Kingdom and the United States.
 However, it is also found in other countries around the world, including Italy, Germany, Russia, and Spain.

-See also Aris Name Meaning: Discover the Origins and Symbolism Behind the Name
+See also Adan Name Meaning: Discover the Origin and Symbolism Behind the Name

 In India, the Bartholomew surname is most commonly found among Christians, particularly in the southern states of Kerala and Tamil Nadu.
 Many of these families are descendants of Portuguese and British settlers who arrived in India during the colonial period.